Thieves stole tens of thousands of dollars in equipment, including ‘Jaws of Life’, from Houston fire engines

 A Klein Volunteer Fire Chief covering calls temporarily for Ponderosa was also targeted in broad daylight.

-Recently, an HPD Chief circulated an inter-departmental memo ordering that firefighters in so-called “heavy apparatus” like fire engines would have to leave one person to watch the truck, unless on an emergency call.
+Recently, an HFD Chief circulated an inter-departmental memo ordering that firefighters in so-called “heavy apparatus” like fire engines would have to leave one person to watch the truck, unless on an emergency call.

 Chief Windisch said he has been forced to institute nearly the same policy.